 property - portraits - automotive

 it’s vital that you make a big first impression, and pictures are the best (and maybe only) opportunity that you will have to do just that.
-I can help, as an estate agent for 31 years before opening timbakerphotography full time in 2010, I offer a unique combination of experience and skill together with a passion to ensure your home looks it's best!
+I can help, as an estate agent for 31 years before opening timbakerphotography full time in 2010, please dont hold that against me! ha.
+I offer a unique combination of experience and skill together with a passion to ensure your home looks it's best!
 My objective is to “make them dream.”
 Jaw-dropping photos do that.
 Look at my galleries and testimonials and judge for yourself.

-I have been photographing property since 1979 moving from film to digital.
+I have been photographing property since 1979 so have now been photographing property for 4o years moving from film to digital.
 I now use Canon full frame camera bodies and lenses and up to 10 wireless flashguns to take my images.
 I then post process them to colour correct, ensure correct verticals and adjust for wide angle lens.
 I ensure you do not have dark corners in rooms, that the rooms are staged correctly and that the best angle is taken.

 My interior and exterior photography is just as useful to Hotels, Pubs, Spas and holiday accommodation as to those selling property, there are samples of these within my galleries.
 Dusk photos make your property really stand out from the crowd.